 Improper Lane Changes—Tractor trailers and buses have large blind spots on either side.
 If a commercial driver fails to see a vehicle in its blind spot and attempts to move into the lane occupied by the smaller vehicle, it can cause a serious accident.

 Turning—Tractor trailers make wide turns and require a lot of room to swing wide at intersections.
 Large trucks must veer to the left in order to clear the curb when executing a right turn.
 If a truck driver fails to pay attention to nearby vehicles, the truck driver may hit another vehicle with the trailer during the turn.

 Large trucks are involved in serious accidents every day in Florida, often because their drivers ignore safety rules and regulations.
 You cannot prevent a commercial driver from driving aggressively or a trucking company from failing to maintain its fleet.
 But you can hold them accountable for the accidents they cause with the help of an experienced Florida commercial vehicle accident law firm.
-The attorneys at Chiumento Dwyer Hertel Grant are ready to help the victims of commercial bus injuries and commercial truck accidents in Florida.
+The attorneys at Chiumento Law, PLLC are ready to help the victims of commercial bus injuries and commercial truck accidents in Florida.